harrison7/jwt-pizza/curiosityReport.md

 ## Toil

 Toil means manual, repetitive tasks.
-The top three kinds of toil as report by Google SRE's are:
+The top three kinds of toil as reported by Google SRE's are:
 1. Interrupts (non-urgent service-related messages and emails)
 2. On-call (urgent) responses
 3. Releases and pushes